MilovanovicAlexandre/faites-passer-une-librairie-jquery-vers-react/README.md

 Before installing this app you need to fullfill all the prerequisites incidated below.
 Detailed explanations are given about HRnet'app setup.
-In conclusion, an explanation will allow you to add / modify / remove the initial list of employees by using the Redux initial State into the store.js file.
+In conclusion, an explanation will allow you to add / modify / remove the initial list of employees by using the Redux initial State into the initialState.js file.
+An other explanation will allow you to understand how to fill form's fields to create an employee.

 ## Prerequisites